 It appears that a gold dinar and a silver dirham find support across a broad spectrum of Islamic economists and political activists.
 They are united in their opposition to fiduciary money and fractional reserve banking.
-Many are also motivated by a sense of frustration over the rules and practices that dominate financial systems in Muslim-majority countries, as everywhere else (M.U.
-Ahmed 2014).
+Many are also motivated by a sense of frustration over the rules and practices that dominate financial systems in Muslim-majority countries, as everywhere else.
 These are seen as a remnant of the colonial period, and an alternative to the Western financial system that is rooted in Islam is a heartfelt wish.
 But the proponents have different ideas about the design and purpose of such an alternative system.

 WHAT ARE THE GOLD DINAR AND THE SILVER DIRHAM FOR

 People have different ends in mind when propagating a gold dinar and a silver dirham.
 First are those who see the dinar and dirham as essential for obeying Islamic religous law, the sharia.
 These include the Murabitun/World Islamic Mint, Islamic State and, presumably, IMN-World Islamic Standard.
-It is asserted, with liberal quotes from the sources, that the Quran and the Hadith when discussing money mean gold and silver money (Meera and Larbani 2009 p.
-102; a hadith is a tradition or record of actions and sayings of the prophet Muhammad, collectively known as Hadith).
+It is asserted, with liberal quotes from the sources, that the Quran and the Hadith when discussing money mean gold and silver money.
 It may be objected that it could hardly have been otherwise, because fiduciary money did not exist in the world known to the Prophet Muhammad and his Companions.
 That argument, however, does not carry much weight with the Murabitun or Islamic State.
-Shaykh Vadillo stresses that zakat cannot be paid in fiduciary money, which is no more than a debt: ‘Zakat in Islam must be paid in ‘ayn, that is tangible merchandise and cannot be paid in dayn, that is, a debt, a liability or a promisory note’ (Vadillo 2013).
+Shaykh Vadillo stresses that zakat cannot be paid in fiduciary money, which is no more than a debt: ‘Zakat in Islam must be paid in ‘ayn, that is tangible merchandise and cannot be paid in dayn, that is, a debt, a liability or a promisory note’.
 And that is not all.
 The gold dinar and silver dirham should more generally help Muslims to better obey the sharia.
 According to World Islamic Mint, paper money, or fiat money, again is not real money but no more than a promise to pay.
-It may, and is very likely to, lose value over time, whereas the gold and silver coins in use in the 14 centuries before the existence of ‘the new postcolonial national states created from the dismemberment of Dar al-Islam’ by and large retained their purchasing power over that period (www.islamicmint.com/dinar-dirham.html).
+It may, and is very likely to, lose value over time, whereas the gold and silver coins in use in the 14 centuries before the existence of ‘the new postcolonial national states created from the dismemberment of Dar al-Islam’ by and large retained their purchasing power over that period.
 Gold and silver are no one else’s liability but fiduciary money is.
 If a Muslim uses, say, the US dollar, the issuers hold the ‘real’ payment outside Muslim jurisdiction and ‘paper money has been a permanent instrument of default and cheating the Muslims’.
 All this is not sharia-compliant, because Muslims must not entrust wealth to non-Muslims and, furthermore, a promise of payment must not be used as a medium of exchange.
 Islamic Mint also states that not only zakat payments, but also payments made in connection with marriages can only be sharia-compliant if not made in fiduciary money.
 Both the Murabitun behind the World Islamic Mint and Islamic State strive to unite Muslims behind a sharia-compliant monetary system as part of a caliphate that unites Muslims and frees them from submission to the present economic order.